mattermost/mattermost-plugin-jira/README.md

 ### 1.1 Send notifications from Jira to Mattermost

-Notify your team of latest updated by sending notifications from your Jira projects to Mattermost channels.
+Notify your team of the latest updates by sending notifications from your Jira projects to Mattermost channels.

 ![image](https://user-images.githubusercontent.com/13119842/59113100-6cd7a800-8912-11e9-9e23-3639c0eb9c4d.png)